Pixaler/BRWF/README.md

 # Script for building ReVanced (Build ReVanced Without F@#k)
-Scripts that automatically download and build YouTube ReVanced
+Scripts that automatically download and build YouTube ReVanced on Windows 10

 ## Requirements
 - Enable ADB on your phone and connect to PC